sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 ##### Learn

 - Stay up to date on trends and technologies inside and outside the GC
-- Learn new tools, technologies or methodologies (Containers, Cloud, Agile, DevOps, ..)
+- Learn new tools, technologies or methodologies (Containers, Cloud, Agile, DevOps, ..), locally or in public cloud sandboxes
 - Read books, articles or documentation
-- Take courses online or in person
+- Take courses online (including MOOCs - massive open online courses) or in person
 - Attend events or conferences
 - Go on assignments/micro missions across ESDC functional/business unit as well as outside ESDC
 - Attend IITB showcase, Dev CoP, dojos or other learning opportunities within IITB and ESDC
 - Participate in "Innovation" at ESDC and Innovation Lab design sessions
+- Explore data science opportunities with ESDC Chief Data Office (CDO)
 - Setup a recurring time to share knowledge with colleagues within your team (small, 5-10 people)
 - Find/become a mentor/coach
-- Join groups and participate in discussions on GCconnex and GCcollab
+- Join groups and participate in discussions on GCconnex/GCcollab, as well as external communities
 - Take part in Service Canada staff training
-- Complete mandatory training
 - Register for training/events offered by ESDC and CSPS

 ##### Improve